yunusemresirin/GeoAnnotatorLLM/README.md

-# GeoAnnotator-LLM
+# GeoSense Annotator-LLM

 ## Purpose
-This repository is the trainings-server of the GeoAnnotator (GA) for LLMs.
+This repository is the trainings-server of the GeoSense Annotator (GA) for LLMs.
 It is used for hosting and finetuning Large Language Models.

 ## Requirements